liatrio/elk-dashboard/README.md

 docker-compose restart logstash
 ```

+#### Jenkins
+The Jenkins collector listens on port 9000 for data from the [Jenkins LogStash plugin](https://github.com/jenkinsci/logstash-plugin)
+In Jenkins configure a Post Build Action to send the build data to LogStash

+### Kibana
 Kibana `http://localhost:5601/`
 You will need to create index patters in Kinana for the project, repo and pull_request indexes before you can view the documents in Discover